Weeping Mother Memorial: Heritage listing

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Its design is unique in Queensland and possibly in Australia.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The monuments manifest a unique documentary record and are demonstrative of popular taste in the inter-war period.

 The memorial at Gatton demonstrates the principal characteristics of a commemorative structure erected as an enduring record of a major historical event.
 This is achieved through the use of appropriate materials and design elements.

 The place is important because of its aesthetic significance.

 The memorial is of aesthetic significance as a landmark and also for its high degree of workmanship and design.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

-It has a strong and continuing association with the community as evidence of the impact of a major historic event and as the focal point for the remembrance of that event It also has a special association as an exemplary example of mason / sculptor Frank Williams.
+It has a strong and continuing association with the community as evidence of the impact of a major historic event and as the focal point for the remembrance of that event It also has a special association as an exemplary example of mason and sculptor Frank Williams’ work.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-It has a strong and continuing association with the community as evidence of the impact of a major historic event and as the focal point for the remembrance of that event It also has a special association as an exemplary example of mason / sculptor Frank Williams.
+It has a strong and continuing association with the community as evidence of the impact of a major historic event and as the focal point for the remembrance of that event It also has a special association as an exemplary example of mason and sculptor Frank Williams’ work.